- Accounting Connections

 Accounting Connections introduces students to information about the accounting profession, internship opportunities, and MTSU department of accounting faculty.
 The organization is especially targeted to students currently enrolled in Accounting Principles I and II but is open to all MTSU students.
 The organization meets once a month for lunch.
 The faculty advisor is Elizabeth Abernathy.

 Beta Alpha Psi introduces students to accounting professionals from CPA firms, industry, and government.
 Activities include:

 - weekly meetings with professional speakers,

 - community service projects (the fraternity regularly works with the National Park Service ), and

 - site visits to accounting firms and other businesses.

 The Institute of Management Accountants has an active chapter on the campus of MTSU.
-The chapter is supervised by Dr. Audrey Scarlata.
-This group holds two meetings each month which feature outside speakers from different areas of accounting.
+The chapter is supervised by Dr. Tammy Bahmanziari.
+This group holds meetings on select Mondays which feature outside speakers from different areas of accounting.
 The chapter also meets once a semester with the Nashville IMA chapter, where students have an opportunity to meet with professionals attending the meeting as well as to hear speakers.
 The chapter also provides opportunities to tour businesses on a regular basis.
 Previous tours have included the Dell and Aladdin Manufacturing facilities in Nashville.

 Please visit www.nabainc.org.